Harvard Graduate Council: Governance

 The governing body of the HGC is made of an Executive Board, School Representatives, and Committee Representatives.
-As of 2020, there were approximately 100 graduate and professional students serving on 7 committees and 23 subcommittees, within the Leadership Council.
+Currently, there are approximately 100 graduate and professional students serving on 7 committees and 23 subcommittees, within the Leadership Council.
 Leadership Council meetings are held throughout the fall and spring semesters, and are open to all students from Harvard’s graduate and professional schools.

-The president of the Harvard Graduate Council is Carlos A. Gonzalez Sierra, (HKS/HLS) 2022-2023.
-The vice president is Mayank D. Kumar, (HDS) 2022-2023.
+The president of the Harvard Graduate Council is Brad Canales, (HES) 2025-2026.
 The inaugural president of the Harvard Graduate Council is Beata Zolovska, (HMS) 2003-2004.
-The inaugural, *(executive) vice president is Gene Anthony III, (HDS) 2011.
+The inaugural, (executive) vice president is Gene Anthony III, (HDS) 2011.